binocarlos/folder-ui/README.md

  * showHeader - show the column titles (true)
  * onRowSelection - run when rows are selected - passed an array of selected ids

+To control the selected feature - data objects must have a `_selected` property to reflect they are selected.
 ## FormViewer

 A component that will display a [biro](https://github.com/binocarlos/biro) Form for the current item